 Quitting smoking would also assist in reducing toxin exposure.
 This is because smoking causes constriction of blood vessels which causes circulation impairment leading to more pain.

 Receive More Vitamin D

 Vitamin D is produced by the skin in response to exposure to sunlight.
-Vitamin D is important for the skin helps to absorb calcium and also helps in reducing pain the nerves.
+Vitamin D is important for the skin helps to absorb calcium and also helps in reducing pain in the nerves.
 Most individuals with diabetic neuropathy usually have lower levels of vitamin D and therefore, they might experience more pain.

 Both real and perceived stress is the reaction of the body to dangerous situations.
 Whenever you feel threatened by a situation, the chemical reaction occurs as a mechanism to prevent injury.

-During such a response, the heart rate rapidly increases, muscles tighten, blood pressure increases and breathing faster.
+During such a response, the heart rate rapidly increases, muscles tighten, blood pressure increases, and breathing faster.
 Reducing stress lowers the body’s pain leading to an improvement in health.

 There are so many causes of peripheral neuropathy.
-Therefore, each and every situation has got a specific symptom and need as well.
+Therefore, each and every situation has a specific symptom and need as well.
 You should be more focused on the root issue rather than just reducing the symptoms by following the above-mentioned home remedies that are natural.

 Disclaimer: This article is for information only.
 Consult a doctor for more information.
 See our disclosure here.